-Both, Urvashi and Pururavas were inspired by similar sentiments, and mutually feeling that each was every thing to the other, thought no more of any other object.
+Both, Urvashi and Pururavas were inspired by similar sentiments, and mutually feeling that each was everything to the other, thought no more of any other object.
 Confiding in his merits, Pururavas addressed the nymph, and declared the love for her.
 Urvashi half averting her face through modesty replied that she has two rams and she loves them as her children.
 She will live with him if they are allowed to be kept near her bedside, and never suffered to be carried away.
 Pururavas must also take care of the rams never to be seen undressed and clarified butter alone would be her food.
 To these terms the king readily gave assent.

-After this, Pururavas and Urvashi dwelt together in Alaka, sporting amidst the groves and lotus-crowned lakes of Chaitraratha, and the other forests there situated, for sixty-one thousand years.
+After this, Pururavas and Urvashi dwelt together in Alaka, sporting amidst the groves and lotus-crowned lakes of Chaitraratha, and the other forests there situated, for 61,000 years.
 The love of Pururavas for his bride increased every day of its duration.
 Urvashi’s affection for Pururavas equally increased in fervour, she never called to recollection residence amongst the immortals.
-Not so with the attendant spirits at the court of Indra and nymphs and genii found heaven itself but dull whilst Urvashi was away.
+Not so with the attendant spirits at the court of Lord Indra and nymphs and genii found heaven itself but dull whilst Urvashi was away.

 The nymph Urvashi said that she was pregnant, as she had shared one night with him.
 Pururavas seeing Urvashi was thus comforted returned to his capital.
 Urvashi said to her companions, that Pururavas was a prince with most excellent mortal and she lived with him long and affectionately united.

 When the year had expired, Urvashi and the monarch met at Kurukshetra, and she consigned to him his first-born Ayus; and these annual interviews were repeated, until she had borne to him five sons.
-She then said to Pururavas, as a regard to her all the Gandharbas have expressed their joint purpose to bestow upon him their benediction let him therefore demand a boon.
-The Raja replied that all his enemies were all destroyed.
+She then said to Pururavas, as a regard to her all the Gandharvas have expressed their joint purpose to bestow upon him their benediction let him therefore demand a boon.
+The Raja replied that all his enemies were destroyed.
 He had all his power, friends and kindred, armies and treasures.
 There is nothing, which he may attain except living in the same region with his wife Urvashi.
 His only desire therefore is, to pass my life with her.
-When he had thus spoken, the Gandharbas brought to Pururavas a vessel with fire, and said to him to take the fire, and, according to the precepts of the Vedas, divide it into three fires.
-Then fixing the mind upon the idea of living with Urvashi, offer oblations, and they shall assuredly obtain your wishes.
-The Raja took the brasier, and departed, and came to a forest.
+When he had thus spoken, the Gandharvas brought to Pururavas a vessel with fire, and said to him to take the fire, and, according to the precepts of the Vedas, divide it into three fires.
+Then fixing the mind upon the idea of living with Urvashi, offer oblations, and they shall assuredly obtain their wishes.
+The Raja took the brasier and departed, and came to a forest.
 Then he began to reflect that he had committed a great folly in bringing away the vessel of fire instead of his bride; and leaving the vessel in the wood, he went disconsolate to his palace.

 Having thus determined, Pururavas took the plants to his city, and prepared their wood for attrition, with pieces of as many inches long as there are syllables in the Gayatri.
 Pururavas recited that holy verse, and rubbed together sticks of as many inches as he recited syllables in the Gayatri.
 Having thence elicited fire, he made it threefold, according to the injunctions of the Vedas, and offered oblations with it, proposing as the end of the ceremony reunion with Urvashi.
-In this way, celebrating many sacrifices agreeably to the form in which offerings are presented with fire, Pururavas obtained a seat in the sphere of the Gandharbas, and was no more separated from his beloved.
+In this way, celebrating many sacrifices agreeably to the form in which offerings are presented with fire, Pururavas obtained a seat in the sphere of the Gandharvas, and was no more separated from his beloved.
 Thus fire, which was at first but one, was made threefold in the present Manwantara by the son of Ila.